 arrange for the updated document to be published

-[This document can only be modified in accordance with the consent of the DSC Contract Management Committee.
-In the event of escalation with respect to modification of this document, the DSC Committees are a sub group to the Uniform Network Code Committee and referral would be to that Committee.]

 Performance Standards

-The DMSPs have an overall performance standard which they are contracted to provide.
+The DMSPs currently have an overall performance standard which they are contracted to provide.
+This performance standard as detailed below will be in place until the current contract for the service expires which is the 31st March 2023.

 As detailed within the section below, the DMSPs will incur a liability where they do not submit a Valid Meter Read by “the liability cutoff time”.
 Based on this, the DMSP will aim for 100% Valid Meter Read submission each month.